 Head of the Homeless FA

-Before working for the Homeless FA Gareth spent four years at Shelter as National Campaigns Manager, before working as a freelance Project Management and Events consultant.
-His clients included Arsenal, Centrepoint, Everyman Cinemas, White Cube and Glastonbury Festival, where he managed the John Peel Stage.
+Before working for the Homeless FA Gareth spent four years at Shelter as National Campaigns Manager, before working as a freelance Major Project, Campaigns and Events consultant.
+His clients included Amnesty, Arsenal FC, Bolton Wanderers FC, Centrepoint, Everyman Cinemas, Sunderland AFC, Terrence Higgins Trust and Glastonbury Festival, where he managed the John Peel Stage.
 He also worked closely with Bob Wilson and his charity the Willow Foundation when he coordinated the hugely successful Bob Wilson Soccer Cycle.

 Like all Homeless FA staff, Gareth is passionate about football, and played to semi-professional level.
-He is now an occasional writer on the subject, with his work appearing in many national publications and websites.
+He is now an occasional writer on the subject, with his work appearing in many national publications.

 Gareth is an Arsenal fan.